Hrsh-Venket/Hrsh-Venket.github.io/_projects/Basic Hawkeye System.md

 ### Ground Truth

 One issue with my approach is that I don’t have a ground truth to compare against.
 An approach I might apply to this later is to take a good simulation software like blender or a game engine like godot or unity and do a 3D animation and view it from 2 camera angles, trying to move backwards and do the reconstruction.
 With that approach I can compare perfectly for my reconstruction.
 Alternatively, as professor suggested, if I can add something to the ball that can make a mark on the final location, I can measure the final location, which I can use as a partial metric of accuracy of this system.

+### Further work

+As I mention above, there are significant practical limitations to this initial approach of mine which I need to solve.
+To imrpove accuracy enough to create a